vdraceil/dotfiles/README.md

 $ tmux
 ```

-## Customizations
+## Customization

- - Additional customization to the dot files can be done by introducing a custom file ~/.custom<to-be-overridden-dotfile>
+ - Additional customization to the dot files can be done by introducing a local overrides file ~/.local/<to-be-overridden-dotfile>
+ - Use tmuxinator yaml configs (under dir ~/.tmuxinator/) to create your work environments (may be, one for each project)